 Interest rate movements affect both the interest income we earn on our short-term investments and the market value of certain longer-term securities.
-At July 31, 2020, we had \$830.5 million of cash equivalents and marketable securities, including \$79.7 million classified as short-term marketable securities.
-If interest rates were to move up or down by 50 or 100 basis points over a twelve-month period, the market value change of our marketable securities would not have a material impact on our results of operations.
+At July 31, 2021, we had \$209.5 million of cash equivalents and marketable securities.
+If interest rates were to move up or down by 50 or 100 basis points over a 12-month period, the market value change of these securities would not have a material impact on our results of operations.